Simple linear regression: Confidence intervals

 The formulas given in the previous section allow one to calculate the point estimates of α and β — that is, the coefficients of the regression line for the given set of data.
-However, those formulas don't tell us how precise the estimates are, i.e., how much the estimators $\widehat{\alpha}$ and $\widehat{\beta}$ vary from sample to sample for the specified sample size.
+However, those formulas do not tell us how precise the estimates are, i.e., how much the estimators $\widehat{\alpha}$ and $\widehat{\beta}$ vary from sample to sample for the specified sample size.
 Confidence intervals were devised to give a plausible set of values to the estimates one might have if one repeated the experiment a very large number of times.

 The standard method of constructing confidence intervals for linear regression coefficients relies on the normality assumption, which is justified if either: